 In the historic Old Town you’ll find the famous Victorian Market, with its beautiful original buildings and unique independent outlets such as second-hand book shops, Highland outfitters and craft shops selling fantastic mementos.
 For those looking for a more modern experience, the Eastgate Centre in the heart of the city provides well-known brand names and familiar coffee shops and eateries, and with everything under one roof it’s a great option for a rainy day!

-So whether you’re in Inverness for short break or an extended stay, there really are an almost limitless number of things to explore and experience, and don’t forget that the city also makes a great launchpad to explore the rest of the Highlands!
+So whether you’re in the city for a short break or an extended stay, there really are an almost limitless number of things to in Inverness.
+And don’t forget that the city also makes a great launchpad to explore the rest of the Highlands!